larson-group/clubb_release/dash_app/README.md

 Runtime and application services live under `dash_app/shared/` and are imported directly by the dashboard and MCP adapter.

-Start Dash first.
-It starts (or reuses) a small localhost-only broker sidecar, prints the path to its private connection record, and opens the dashboard.
+Start the launcher first.
+Its manager starts (or reuses) a small localhost-only broker sidecar, prints the path to its private connection record, and opens the dashboard.
 Agents use the MCP adapter for one operation at a time; closing the adapter ends that transient connection.
 The durable broker continues to own Compile/Run/Tune/artifact workers and recovery across dashboard or adapter